 The DS-SRC will monitor the entire U.S. direct selling industry and will embody these principles:

-The Council for Better Business Bureaus (CBBB) is the network hub for BBB’s in the U.S., Canada, and Mexico.
+BBB National Programs, Inc. (formerly the Council for Better Business Bureaus) is the network hub for BBB’s in the U.S., Canada, and Mexico.

 The DSSRC is a third-party, self-regulatory entity created as a result of deliberations of DSA’s leadership, and dialogue with the Federal Trade Commission (FTC) to increase the oversight of the direct selling industry.